seL4/docs/CAmkESVM.md

 Each of these commands creates device nodes associated with a particular linux kernel module supporting cross vm communication.
-Each command takes a list of device nodes to create, which must correpond to the ids assigned to interfaces in the `cma34cr.camkes` and `cross_vm.c`.
+Each command takes a list of device nodes to create, which must correspond to the ids assigned to interfaces in the `cma34cr.camkes` and `cross_vm.c`.
 The `dataport_init` command must also be passed the size of each dataport.